hapijs/hapi/docs/Reference.md

           Defaults to `false`.
         - `showHidden` - optional boolean, determines if hidden files will be shown and served.
 Defaults to `false`.
         - `redirectToSlash` - optional boolean, determines if requests for a directory without a trailing slash are redirected to the same path with the missing slash.
 Useful for ensuring relative links inside the response are resolved correctly.
-Defaults to `false`.
+Defaults to `true`.
         - `lookupCompressed` - optional boolean, instructs the file processor to look for the same filename with the '.gz' suffix for a precompressed version of the file to serve if the request supports content encoding.
 Defaults to `false`.